taxcloud/ZenCart/readme.md

 Once the module is installed, log in to Zen Cart and navigate to Locations/Taxes >> TaxCloud Tax Calculation.
 Select this menu item to go to the TaxCloud administration page.

 Click “Update” to configure your TaxCloud settings as follows:
-- API ID: Enter the API ID for your website (see Section 2, Preparation).
+- **API ID**: Enter the API ID for your website (see above).
-- API Key: Enter the API Key for your website (see Section 2, Preparation).
+- **API Key**: Enter the API Key for your website (see above).
-- USPS ID: Enter your USPS Web Tools Username (see Section 2, Preparation).
+- USPS ID: As described above, TaxCloud no longer requires an actual USPS WebTools User ID.
+You can use a placeholder/fake USPS ID of '111CLOUD1111' to pass any syntax verifications.
-- Store Street Address: Enter ONLY the first line of your business’s street address—for example, “100 Front Street.”
+- **Store Street Address**: Enter ONLY the first line of your business’s street address—for example, “100 Front Street.”
-- Store Zip Code: Enter your business’s 5-digit zip code.
+- **Store Zip Code**: Enter your business’s 5-digit zip code.
-- TaxCloud enabled: Check this box to enable TaxCloud.
+- **TaxCloud Eenabled**: Check this box to enable TaxCloud.
 If you later need to disable TaxCloud for any reason, simply uncheck this box.
 - Once you’ve entered this information, you should see this message “Server is configured to reach TaxCloud”.

-Additional Important Configuration: **States must be abbreviated**.
+**Important Configuration Change: States must be abbreviated**.
 This can be easily achieved by enabling "Show states as pulldown" - This will ensure that only a state's two-character abbreviation is sent to TaxCloud (if full state names are sent, then Pennsylvania will not exist, and Texas will become Tennessee).
 To set this Zen Cart setting:
 - In your Zen Cart Admin console, browse to Configuration >> Customers Details
 - Find the “State – Always display as pulldown?” and select “true”